Health and Safety

 This website provides reliable information and resources regarding the Coronavirus pandemic, as well as timely information specific to Notre Dame’s response and planning efforts.

-Dear Notre Dame families:
+Dear Notre Dame Students and Parents:

 The purpose of this communication is to keep you apprised of the latest developments regarding the reopening of school on August 19.

 On June 30, Governor Whitmer’s COVID-19 Return to School Advisory Council and Task Force on Education published the MI Safe Schools Roadmap.
 The roadmap outlines specific requirements and recommendations for schools to follow to return to face-to-face learning.
 The roadmap includes guidelines based on each phase of the Governor’s MI Safe Start Plan, which has been the basis for the reopening of the economy in Michigan.
 Oakland County is currently in Phase 4 of the MI Safe Start Plan, which means that in-person learning is permitted with required safety protocols.

 Click here to read the MI Safe Start Plan.

 Click here to read the MI Return to Safe Schools Roadmap.

 Notre Dame is a private, independent Catholic School.
 That means that we have a great deal of autonomy in the areas of our mission, governance, admissions, discipline, religion and the delivery of our academic experience.
 This freedom allows us to set expectations for students high and allows us to help students achieve these expectations, both academically and morally.